 top of page

-The Five Embodiment Needs of Mixed People
+Five Components of Embodiment for Mixed People

 mixed person with a blanket wrapped around them